Wine Scores: Love Them, Hate Them, Here to Stay?

-Of course, there's one thing we can all agree with; when it comes to 'scoring' something like wine it's partially subjective and to many, it's imprecise at best.
+Of course, there's one thing we can all agree with; when it comes to 'scoring' something like wine it's partially subjective and too many, it's imprecise at best.
 While I may find some agreement with that statement and with a few of the "points" haters positions, I don't find any of their arguments compelling enough to not use the 100 point scale.
 But I have altered some of its meanings and changed a few of the definitions to make it a bit more fun.

 After all, we’re talking about a 'sensory' experiences and not everyone has the same experiences that we do.
 Even Mrs. Cuvee and I can differ on some wines to my surprise because mostly we are aligned.
 But still, there are those outliers which defy my understanding and hers.
 But that said, let us take chocolate, for example, everyone [nearly] loves and appreciates it, some have no interest in it at all, but those folks are what we call the exception.
 You can't make a set of rules for the exceptions, you simply must discount their interpretation as an outlier of human experience.

-So when you take the odd exceptions out of the scoring equation, you'll find that the points really start to make sense and that they become a good barometer of the good, the bad and the ugly.
+So when you take the odd exceptions out of the wine scoring equation, you'll find that the points really start to make sense and that they become a good barometer of the good, the bad and the ugly.
 The scoring system in place [the 100 point scale], used by many of the major publications; it's a system [yes, flawed] which works for everyday folks who don't taste hundreds of wines each and every year.
 The best advice about the whole point’s scheme [yes, it's a scheme oh-my] is to find someone [a reviewer] who closely matches their own preferences in wine, [yes, mentioned before] especially when in doubt about a certain producer or region of unfamiliarity.
-I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making 'buy' decisions relatively easy.
+I follow a couple reviewers who are not well known in the glossy magazine genre, but whose advice on a region I adore, is as close to my own, thus making a 'buy' decision relatively easy.